 Natural Features of Kansas

 The Kansas landscape was formed by alternating periods of deposition and erosion.
 The various herpetofaunal ecoregions are defined by their consilient properties to form general species range boundaries over time.
-Each herpetofaunal ecoregion is largely demarcated by unique components of geology, soils, hydrology, and climate, and the combined interactions of those elements upon the natural history, life history, physiology, and behavior of the local flora and fauna.
+Each herpetofaunal ecoregion is demarcated by its unique abiotic components of geology, soils, hydrology, and climate with the interactions of individual organismal physiology, natural history, life history, and evolution.

+Most of Kansas's ecological communites have been greatly altered, and quite recently when measured against the timeframe in which these communities arose.
 One doesn't have to spend much time traveling across Kansas to realize the pronounced influence that humans have exerted upon the Kansas landscape.
-The greatest impact being the expansive conversion of diverse grasslands to the monoculture of cropland.
-Only those very few prairie landscapes that are impractical to convert due to topography or geology have been conserved.
+The greatest impact being the expansive conversion of diverse grasslands to the monoculture of cropland that extend to the quality and quantity of water in our streams and rivers.
+Only those few prairie landscapes that are impractical to convert due to topography/geology or were set aside as state or federal public lans have been conserved.
+Urbanization and deforestation have had significant regional impacts as well.

 — The Kansas-Nebraska Act of May 1854, created the Territory of Kansas, which extended from the western boundary of Missouri to the summit of the Rocky Mountains and from 37° to 40° latitude (excluding New Mexico territory in the southwest) on the south and north.